 - The cumulative GPA in the major department is 2.00 or greater, based on at least 16 credits.

 Degree-seeking undergraduate students who complete 12 or more grade-point credits with a GPA of 3.50 or higher in any semester are placed on the Dean's List.
-Dean’s List status is recorded on students’ transcripts, released to hometown newspapers, and posted online by the Dean of Students Office.
+Dean’s List status is recorded on students’ transcripts and posted online by the Dean of Students Office.

 University Honors are reserved for degree-seeking students who rank in the top 2 percent of their class and maintain at least a 3.50 cumulative GPA while carrying 12 credits or more for both the fall and spring semesters.